shrinidhi04/GoldenGate/workshops/gg/CloudWorkshop_GoldenGate_400.md

 ![](images/400/Lab400_image680.png)

 At this point, you should have a fully functional bi-directional replication environment.
-You can start begin testing.
+You can start testing.